Best book gifts for children and parents

 With these criteria in mind, I wanted to share with you some of my favourite titles for ages 0-3 (I’ve put them roughly in age order).
 I hope you might find it handy if you’re looking to buy a special book gift – for others, or for yourself!

 1. A Mother Is a House, Aurore Petit.
 I think you can really tell that Aurore Petit had both parents and children in mind when she put together this series of reflections on the first year of her son’s life.
 Her charismatic, pop-art style images capture the world through a baby’s eyes, and Daniel Hahn’s rhyming translation is just magical!
 I found out about this book through the amazing World Kid Lit website, which is packed with book recommendations from around the world for ages 0-18 – my first port of call when looking for book gift ideas.
-Best gift for: parents to be, new parents, first birthday, children expecting a sibling.
+Best gift for: parents to be, new parents, first birthday.

 3. I want a little puppy dog, Ilmārs Šlāpins, illustrated by Dārta Stafecka.
 This little book has been life-changing for me, as it introduced me to the rest of the Bicki-Books!
 I bought it because it reminded me of the work of textile artist Alice Kettle, and because my daughter loves dogs – two years on and we never tire of it!
 Kaija Straumanis’s skill in translating, from Latvian, the rhymes and hint-of-dark humour blows my mind, and the stitch illustrations are beautiful.
 Buy for: everyone!
 I’ve gifted this to friends ages 0-65, with and without children, dog-lovers and dog-fearers!
 At just £4 it’s a lovely little present, or if you’re looking for a special 2nd or 3rd birthday gift, it’s featured in our poetry subscription gift for children.